0

 Reviewers will prioritize applications that include:

-a proposed project that meets all eligibility requirements, states clear objectives, and includes attainable deliverables that advance the development, enhancement, or management of visitor experience in Colorado
+• A proposed project that meets all eligibility requirements, states clear objectives, and includes attainable deliverables that advance the development, enhancement, or management of visitor experience in Colorado.

-• a well-planned project timeline and budget
+• A well-planned project timeline and budget.

-• demonstrated need and a strong case for support
+• Demonstrated need and a strong case for support.

-• strength of the proposed project
+• Strength of the proposed project

-• ability to advance the secondary criteria
+• Ability to advance the shared industry priorities

-• demonstrated need for the project
+• Demonstrated need for the project

-• capacity to implement
+• Capacity to implement

 Grantees must:

-• keep the budget updated throughout the lifetime of the grant
+• Keep the budget updated throughout the lifetime of the grant.

-• submit reports as outlined in the grant agreement including a final report describing what was accomplished with the grant funds, a final budget, and documents for expenses incurred including invoices, expense receipts, and proof of payment
+• Submit reports as outlined in the grant agreement including a final report describing what was accomplished with the grant funds, a final budget, and documents for expenses incurred including invoices, expense receipts, and proof of payment.

 Project requirements: